 If both of the above URLs show the same content and no redirects are allowed on these two URLs.
 Like “http://example.com” is not redirected to “http://www.example.com” and vice-versa using the canonical tag.
 This will be considered as duplicate content for Google, and the site owner will face the panda penalty for the duplicate content.
 And solving this canonical issue can be termed as canonicalization.

 This can even happen with a plane Website without CMS.
 Which may have index.php file and the domain name and if this canonical issue is not solved then one can face the penalty for duplicate content from Google or other search engines.

 If above of both URLs shows the same content, then that will be considered as duplicate content for Google.

 Although search engines are becoming good enough and are also using artificial intelligence.
 But we still need to confirm it to the search engines that which URL they must follow.
 Actually, search engines use bots which can’t decide that the URL is from the same pages or different.
 These bots will consider duplicate content if we do not solve the canonical issue.

 If the URL of your website appears with both the non-www and www in any of your browsers, then it is for sure that you need to fix this canonical issue.
 You must fix your servers settings that you website URL appears with only one URL so that whether you type the URL of your blog with www or without www in any of your browser, it redirects to only one URL.
 You can try my blog’s URL to check this issue.
 Either you type the URL of my blog with or with without the www, but the URL of my blog will automatically be redirected to the “https://www.trickyenough.com/.”
-So, if you are using the both the two URLs for your blog or website, then there is an important tag that you can use to let search engine knows that which URL they must follow, you simply use rel=”canonical.”
+So, if you are using both two URLs for your blog or website, then there is an important tag that you can use to let the search engine know that which URL they must follow, you simply use rel=”canonical.”
 And just this simple tag can save you from getting a penalty.

 How to perfectly apply the URL Canonicalization?